svi3c/rx-simple-store/README.md

 I'm pretty sure that there are other use cases where you want to have multiple stores instead of a single store.

+There is another [rx-store](https://github.com/jdlehman/rx-store) project, but it's missing TypeScript typings.
+I thought about adding typings, but then I decided to create a new (and imo more concise) API.

 ## RxStore

 The class that you will be working with is called `RxStore`.
 It is an Observable with a `dispatch()` method.
 If you want to react to changes, you can subscribe to it and if you want to trigger a state recalculation, you can `dispatch()` an `Action`.
 It also holds a reference to the current `state` to gain quick access.